glaes

 Fortunately, GLAES is built on top of the Geospatial Data Abstraction Library (GDAL) and so is capable of incorporating information from any geospatial dataset which GDAL can interpret; including common GIS formats such as .shp and .tif files.

-In this way, GLAES affords a high degree of flexibility such that very specific considerations, while still maintaining a consistent application method between studies.
+In this way, GLAES affords a high degree of flexibility for very specific considerations, while still maintaining a consistent application method between studies.

 DOI